 Original Medicare coverage is the same for everybody that’s enrolled in it.
 Beneficiaries do not have the ability to alter their coverage while enrolled in this policy option.
 Original Medicare consists of Parts A and B and provides a basis for coverage.
 However, there are some areas of coverage that are not included within Original Medicare.
 If you’re wanting to have more coverage options, consider Medicare Advantage.

 Medicare Advantage is the alternative to Original Medicare and does allow for some degree of flexibility.
 Beneficiaries can add areas of coverage to their policies that wouldn’t otherwise be available through Medicare Advantage.
-While there are definitely some pros when it comes to choosing Medicare Advantage, you won’t be able to enroll in Medigap.
+While there are definitely some pros when it comes to choosing Medicare Advantage, you won't be able to purchase a Medicare Supplement insurance policy too.
 Keeping all of the different factors in mind is essential when it comes to insurance decisions.

 If you are interested in prescription drug coverage, then you should also consider Medicare Part D. This part of Medicare can be included as an added benefit with a Medicare Advantage plan, or bought as a standalone plan with Original Medicare.

-Medigap is supplemental insurance that’s intended to lower Medicare bills.
+Medigap is supplemental insurance issued by private insurance companies approved by Medicare, and is intended to lower Medicare bills.
 It doesn’t provide access to any additional healthcare services, but will reduce the amount beneficiaires owe when it comes to their out-of-pocket Medicare expenses.
-There are ten different Medigap policies that are sold through independent insurance agencies.
-Each policy has been designated a letter and will offer its own unique coverage.
+There are ten different Medigap plan types sold through independent insurance agencies.
+Each plan has been designated a letter and will offer its own unique coverage.

 Picking the right Medicare policy